nicksstapleton/blog/_posts/2023-09-03-logos-resources.md

 ---
-title: 50+ Recommended Resources for Logos Bible Software [Updated List]
+title: 50+ Logos Recommended Resources [Updated List]
 excerpt: What are the best Logos resources you should buy?
 Here are my recommendations.
 date: 2023-09-03T09:00:00.000-06:00
 tags: